 More than $1.5 million in scholarship and tuition assistance is awarded annually.
 Most recognize students for academic and/or community excellence, while some are based on financial need, academic major, or other special qualifications.
 For a complete list of EWU, Departmental, Athletic, and other scholarships, and to apply on-line, visit www.ewu.edu/scholarships.
 Application deadline is February 15, 2013.

 ELECTRICAL GENERATING SYSTEMS ASSOCIATION

 David I. Coren Scholarship of $2,500 for up to eight students.
 These competitive, merit-based scholarships will be awarded to qualified students who plan to pursue a career in the On-Site Power Generation Industry (this may include Diesel Technicians.)
 Applicants must be full-time students with a minimum 2.8 GPA.
-Applications are available at www.egsa.org and the application packet will also require a Financial Aid Form.
-Application deadline is May 1, 2013.
+Applications are available at www.egsa.org and the application packet will also require an essay, transcripts, references, and a Financial Aid Form.
+Application deadline is May 1, 2014.
 For further information, contact George Rowley, Director of Education, at 561-237-5557 or firstname.lastname@example.org.

 EVERGREEN STATE COLLEGE